magic0whi/hexo-blog/source/_posts/zh-cn/computer/vim-usage.md

 - `:argdo g/donut/normal @a` executes the global command `g/donut/normal @a` on each file inside `:args`.
 - `:argdo update` executes `update` command to save each file inside `:args` when the buffer has been modified.

-If you are not familiar with the global command `:g/donut/normal @a`, it executes the command you give (`normal @a`) on lines that match the pattern (`/donut/`).
-I will go over the global command in a later chapter.

 ## Recursive Macro

 You can recursively execute a macro by calling the same macro register while recording that macro.
 Suppose you have this list again and you need to toggle the case of the first word: